HanS-olo-121/NOTES/Readwise/Articles/A Guide to Rhetoric, Genre, and Success in First-Year Writing.md

 - Category: #articles
 - URL: https://pressbooks.ulib.csuohio.edu/csu-fyw-rhetoric/chapter/8-2-arguing/

-## Creating an Effective Argument
+## Highlights
-- the purpose of argument in the college setting is not to solve a practical problem or shut down a conversation.
+- but the purpose of argument in the college setting is not to solve a practical problem or shut down a conversation.
 Rather, it’s to illuminate, expand, and further inform a debate happening on a worthwhile subject between reasonable, intelligent people ([View Highlight](https://read.readwise.io/read/01hc5mnevc1d1zxdgkw2n61ekz))
     - Tags: [[key point]]
     - Note: Key Point
 - To have a logically sound argument, you should include:
   • A debatable and supportable claim
   • Logical reasoning to support your claim